HasinJ/pythonRoboBrowserTest/README.md

 - needs proper time management

 - fix the first for loop - could make it shorter or don't even need it to begin with
+- delete all files in the "Reports" directory to test adding unfamiliar PC numbers